Inference Providers

 $env:OPENAI_API_KEYas a template string.
 The Host substitutes the real value before making the HTTP call. - A single

-.wasmfile runs everywhere — macOS, Linux, Windows — wherever the Turn VM runs.
+.wasmfile runs everywhere. macOS, Linux, and Windows are all supported wherever the Turn VM runs.
 No native binary distribution per platform. - Microsecond cold starts.
 Wasm modules initialize in under 100μs vs. 10–50ms for an OS subprocess.

 A Wasm inference driver is a pure transformation function: JSON string → JSON string.
 It has no host imports.
 It cannot access the network, filesystem, environment variables, or system clock directly.